Introduction

 In April 1881, Charlotte and her daughter, Jane, lived at 136 Goodhind Street, Bristol, sharing the house with a married couple.
 Jane was a tailoress, and they had one lodger.

-Torn between staying in Bristol and emigrating to America, in 1885, Charlotte and Jane opted for the latter after confronting the sad fact that Michael was lost to them.
+Torn between staying in Bristol and emigrating to America, Charlotte and Jane ultimately chose the latter in 1885 after confronting the harsh reality that Michael was lost to them.

 Children